gwestwood/vivoinnovaonexgobyte/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `vivoinnovaonexgobyted` for your own use.
+You can ignore this section if you are building `viogd` for your own use.

-vivoinnovaonexgobyted/vivoinnovaonexgobyte-cli binaries are not included in the Vivoinnovaonexgobyte-Qt.app bundle.
+viogd/viog-cli binaries are not included in the viog-qt.app bundle.

-If you are building `vivoinnovaonexgobyted` or `Dsah Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `viogd` or `Dsah Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: